keboola/connection-docs/templates/ai-campaign-executer/ai-campaign-executer.md

 | PRODUCT |	contains data about individual products offered, their description, product images, etc. |

 ## Data Sources
+The following data sources are available:

 [Shopify](https://www.shopify.com/online)

 ## Data Destinations
+The following data destinations are available:

 [Twilio](https://www.twilio.com/login)

 ## How to Use Template